suffolklibraries/lgc/content/collections/events/reading-stowmarket-07-11.md

     content:
       -
         type: text
-        text: 'This group meets every Monday from 1PM to 2PM. ' -
+        text: "This group meets every Thursday from 10.30AM to 12PM.
+Find out more about our\_" -
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
-        text: "Find out more about our\_"
-      -
         type: text
         marks: